 One of the ways small business owners over-report income is by including sales tax in their income reporting.
 Sales tax should not be included, so it’s important to subtract any that was paid during the year from your total income.

 Under-reporting is also a common and costly mistake.
 For example, if you sold business equipment you no longer need, like furniture or a computer, you do need to include that as income on your taxes.

 If you’re a small business owner operating as a sole proprietor, partner, LLC, or S-corporation shareholder, you should be paying quarterly estimated taxes, especially if you expect to owe over $1,000 when it’s time to file your return.
 Many business owners don’t do this and end up getting hit with a massive tax debt that is difficult to pay off.

-Also, paying on time is necessary to avoiding late fees and fines.
+Also, paying on time is necessary to avoid late fees and fines.
 Follow the tax deadline schedule to avoid this.

 Tax deductions make it so much easier for small businesses to thrive, but the IRS doesn’t always make it clear what you can deduct and the guidelines and limitations surrounding deductions.

 You can write off the business costs for the following items:

 It’s important to note that if you plan on deducting meals, say if you take a client out to dinner or pay for lunch for your employees, only 50 percent of meals can be claimed.

 The accuracy of your tax reporting relies on the accuracy of your bookkeeping.
 If you aren’t keeping close records of expenses, including a travel log for your mileage, saving receipts, and tracking any income, payroll, and sales tax, you will either be missing out on deductions or not paying nearly enough.
 Either scenario can be financially disastrous for your small business.
 If you are unable to keep up with your financial records, it’s a good idea to consider professional bookkeeping.